rabstolaf/bwsys/03_scripting.md

 This is a function
 3
 ```
-The value of the most recent funtion's return value is stored in the variable '?' and can be accessed with '$?'
+The value of the most recent function's return value is stored in the variable '?' and can be accessed with '$?'

 ### User Interface <a name="userinterface"></a>